dhw-sorz/ptghelper/README.md

 # README
 ¡¡¡THIS IS A GENTOO ONLY TOOL!!!

-Unmask is a simple tool written in C to unmask packages automatically without having to edit files.
+ptghelper is a simple tool written in C to help save time with the portage packet manager, it can unmask files, change use flags per package and accept licenses.
-This tool will only work if your system organizes /package.accept_keywords as a directory and not a single file.

 DEPENDENCIES